rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 result in increased media latency and reduced connectivity/increased cost (depending on whether the application chooses to use TURN).

+One potential mitigation, as discussed in {#privacy}, is to not conceal candidates created from {{RFC4941}} IPv6 addresses.
+This permits connectivity even in large internal networks or where mDNS is disabled.

-Note that backward compatibility does not present a significant issue in this situation.
+Note that backward compatibility does not present a significant issue for the mDNS technique.
 When an endpoint that supports mDNS communicates with an endpoint that does not, the legacy endpoint will still provide its local IP addresses, and accordingly a direct connection can still be attempted, even though the legacy endpoint cannot resolve the mDNS names provided by the new endpoint.
 In the event the legacy endpoint attempts to resolve mDNS names using Unicast DNS, this may cause ICE to take somewhat longer to complete, but should not have any effect on connectivity or media latency.

 The exact impact of this technique is being researched experimentally and will be provided before publication of this document.